appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 Using the query module inside a JavaScript module is not supported.
 :::

-*Example:* In the login authentication flow, generate a query to verify whether the user's email exists within the database.
+*Example:* In the login authentication flow, create a query to verify whether the user's email exists within the database.

 ```sql